Zones 30-31 logo

 … creates opportunities for Rotarians in both countries to spotlight the power of Rotary

 On April 1, 2021, Mexico celebrated 100 years of Rotary service in Mexico.
 The Ciudad de Mexico club was chartered on that day 100 years ago and was sponsored by the Rotary Club of Dallas, Texas.
-This anniversary creates opportunities for Rotarians in both countries.
-For Mexico, it is a chance to spotlight Rotary all over Mexico and to engage more of their clubs with the US and perhaps in some cases even more with their communities.
-For the US partners, it is a chance to get more clubs (and hopefully more districts) directly involved on the club to club level.
+This anniversary created opportunities for Rotarians in both countries.
+For Mexico, it was a chance to spotlight Rotary all over Mexico and to engage more of their clubs with the US and perhaps in some cases even more with their communities.
+For the US partners, it was a chance to get more clubs (and hopefully more districts) directly involved on the club to club level.

 Rotarians in Mexico and the US continue to work on compiling all the potential partnering opportunities.
 The lists of projects will be updated from time to time, so we encourage interested clubs to review the lists periodically.